About

 Genuinely useful to some.
 Not everyone.

-I'd rather be indispensable to a few hundred NZ landlords than vaguely acceptable to tens of thousands.
+Better for a few hundred NZ landlords than vague for tens of thousands.

 Built for you if…